Ranking tables

 Commercial Dispute Resolution

 Twenty Essex has excellent commercial litigation capability and barristers who are experienced in arguing matters in all of the highest courts.
-Barristers here have skill in a number of areas including intellectual property, insurance, shipping, international arbitration, and energy, and are particularly noted for their expertise in private international law.
-Recent examples of the sets work include the Abraaj Litigation, taking place in the Cayman Islands, and Republic of Mozambique v Credit Suisse & Others, a very high value Commercial Court case.
-Other matters handled include ClientEarth v Shell PLC and the Board of Shell, a high value claim relating to alleged breaches of duty.
+Barristers here have skill in a number of areas, including intellectual property, insurance, shipping, international arbitration and energy, and are particularly noted for their expertise in private international law.
+Recent examples of the set's work include: Republic of Mozambique v Credit Suisse, Privinvest & others, involving allegations of fraud, bribery, corruption and conspiracy relating to the financing of a fisheries fleet; Diag Human v Czech Republic, an international commercial court action; and the Abraaj case, the largest piece of litigation in the Cayman Islands.
+One source remarks: "Their ability to grasp complex issues quickly, coupled with outstanding advocacy and a keen eye for detail, makes them an invaluable asset on any case."

 3